 Pilots without legs, without arms, or other limbs?

 As has been mentioned here more often, your health status is important for the profession as a pilot.
 Even though there are pilots in the US who control a small plane without legs or arms, this is unthinkable in commercial aviation.

 If you smoke, then your lungs are not able to absorb the same amount of oxygen as the lungs of a non-smoker.

 Due to the thinner air in an airplane in the cruising flight, you have less oxygen per breath.
 You make it difficult for your lungs to absorb oxygen by smoking.

-Therefore, every flight physician will recommend you to stop.
+Therefore, every medical examiner will recommend you to stop.
 But it is not forbidden and you are allowed to smoke as a pilot.